Sarahkel/IrisProject/README.md

 - 1: About Fisher's Iris Data Set
   - References
 - 2: Packages used in this project
+- 3: Importing Packages
+- 4: Importing the Data
+- 5: Using Python to gather basic stats about a dataset

 ## 1: About Fisher's Iris Data Set